distribution/distribution/docs/building.md

-page_title: Build the development environment
-page_description: Explains how to build the distribution project
-page_keywords: registry, service, images, repository

 # Build the development environment

+The first prequisite of properly building distribution targets is to have a Go development environment setup.
+Please follow [How to Write Go Code](https://golang.org/doc/code.html) for proper setup.
+If done correctly, you should have a GOROOT and GOPATH set in the environment.

-If a go development environment is setup, one can use `go get` to install the `registry` command from the current latest:
+If a Go development environment is setup, one can use `go get` to install the `registry` command from the current latest:

 ```sh